 - Blend raw cashews up with 2 cups water.
 Pour cashew mixture, along with cornmeal, salt, flax, and oil into your large mixing bowl.

 - Cook waffles according to instructions on your waffle iron, or until the tops are golden and crispy.
 This may take more time than your waffle-iron timer indicates.
-My waffle-iron required about 10 minutes took the waffles all the way through.
+My waffle-iron required about 10 minutes for the waffles to cook all the way through.

 “Better a little with the fear of the Lord than great wealth with turmoil.